 \begin{proposition} Let $f: Y\to X$ be a map of spatial diamonds.
 Then pullbacks of solid $\hat{\mathbb Z}$-sheaves are solid, and the functor $f^\ast$ commutes with solidification.
 Moreover, if $f$ is surjective, and $\mathcal F$ is a pro-\'etale $\hat{\mathbb Z}$-sheaf on $X$ such that $f^\ast \mathcal F$ is solid, then $\mathcal F$ is solid. \end{proposition}

 \begin{proof} Recall that $f^\ast$ commutes with all limits (and of course colimits) by \cite[Lemma 14.4]{ECoD}.
-To check that $f^\ast$ commutes with solidification, it suffices to check on the pro-\'etale $\hat{\mathbb Z}$-modules $\hat{\mathbb Z}[U]$ generated by some quasi-pro-\'etale $j: U\to X$, and in that case the claim follows from $f^\ast$ commuting with all limits,
+To check that $f^\ast$ commutes with solidification, it suffices to check on the pro-\'etale $\hat{\mathbb Z}$-modules $\hat{\mathbb Z}[U]$ generated by some quasi-pro-\'etale $j: U\to X$ that is a cofiltered inverse limit of qcqs \'etale maps $U_i\to X$, and in that case the claim follows from $f^\ast$ commuting with all limits,

 In particular, applied to solid $\hat{\mathbb Z}$-sheaves on $X$, this implies that their pullback to $Y$ is already solid.